Samuel-Marien/kataCodeWars/README.md

-# kataCodeWars
+# katas CodeWars

-A place where i commit all my kata from codeWars website.
+A place where I commit all my completed kata from codeWars website.